Eclso/Eclso.github.io/_posts/2025-8-11-justCTF-simple-tasks.md

 ---
 ### Intended approach
-The vulnerability exists in how the tasks are padded in .ejs templete if the note has length greater than 500
+An odd feature exists in how the tasks are padded in .ejs templete if the note has length greater than 500

 ```ejs
 <table>